Google scholar page

 - Reconciling Conflicting Evidence on the Elasticity of Intertemporal Substitution: A Macroeconomic Perspective Appendix Journal of Monetary Economics, October 2006, Vol. 53, No 7, pp. 1451-72.

-- Does Market Incompleteness Matter for Asset Prices?
-PAPER (with Burhanettin Kuruscu) Journal of European Economic Association P&P, April-May 2006, pp. 484-492.
+- Does Market Incompleteness Matter for Asset Prices? (with Burhanettin Kuruscu) Journal of European Economic Association P&P, April-May 2006, pp. 484-492.

 - BOOK: Quantitative Economics With Heterogeneity: An A-to-Z Guidebook, under contract with Princeton University Press.